ConservationInternational/trends.earth/LDMP/help/source/documentation/settings.rst

 A password will be sent to your email.
 Please check your Junk folder if you cannot find it within your inbox.
-The email will come from ldmp-api@resilienceatlas.org.
+The email will come from api@trends.earth.

 Enter your credentials and click `Login`.